fsismondi/ioppytest-utils/README.md

+# Contact

+Federico Sismondi
+Contact address: federicosismondi(AT)gmail(DOT)com

 # Utils

-This repo provides some libs and snippets in the form of python modules used by several F-Interop components.
+This repo provides some libs and snippets in the form of python modules used by several ioppytest components and F-Interop components.

+## Installing CLI, lib and other components:

+pip install

-## Using the libs
+## For contributing or directly using the source code:
 Libraries in this repo are all self contained what makes it easy to import.
 There are several approaches for doing so: